Sober Bikers United, Inc. (SBU) By-Laws:

 A) All Directors are voted on by any member/supporter in SBU.

-B) There will be only one BOD member per State per Chapter.
+B) There will be only two BOD members per State.

 C) A full BOD term is four years.